composer require postfinancecheckout/magento-2-2

 Register the extension and initiate the database migrations.

 Clear the Magento store’s cache.

-Navigate to Stores → Configuration → Sales → PostFinance Checkout Payment in your Magento backend and in the section General enter the PostFinance Checkout User ID and Authentification Key that you can create in the setup assistant.
-Alternatively, you can manually create an application user.
+Navigate to Stores → Configuration → Sales → PostFinance Checkout Payment in your Magento backend and in the section General enter the PostFinance Checkout User ID and Authentification Key that you can create an application user.